 Frangipani, or Plumeria, are tropical beauties that most of us can only grow as houseplants.
 Their lovely flowers and fragrance evoke a sunny island with those fun umbrella drinks.
-Many of us northern gardeners wonder why is my Frangipani not flowering.
-Generally, Frangipani will not flower if they receive less than 6 hours of bright sunlight, which can be hard to achieve in some climates or where there are lots of trees.
+Many of us northern gardeners wonder, why is my Frangipani not flowering?
+Generally, Frangipani will not flower if they receive less than six hours of bright sunlight, which can be hard to achieve in some climates or where there are lots of trees.
 There are a few cultural and situational steps you can take, however, if your Plumeria does not bloom.

 Why is My Frangipani Not Flowering?

 Frangipani flowers come in a colorful array of tones.
-The bright hues of these 5-petaled beauties are standouts as container plants in cooler climes or as garden specimens in warm climates.
+The bright hues of these five petaled beauties are standouts as container plants in cooler climes, or as garden specimens in warm climates.
 The foliage is glossy and nice to look at, but since most gardeners grow the plants for their profuse blooms, a non-blooming Frangipani is something of a disappointment.

-There are 3 main reasons for a Frangipani not blooming.
-In addition to the 6 hours of bright light the plants require, they also need fertilizer at the right time and pruning occasionally.
-Pest can also attribute to non-blooming in plants.
+There are three main reasons for a Frangipani not blooming.
+In addition to the six hours of bright light the plants require, they also need fertilizer at the right time and pruning occasionally.
+Pests can also attribute to non-blooming in plants.

-If the fertilizer is not the right type and is not applied at the right time, it can affect blooming.
-Fertilize Plumeria plants during the spring and summer.
+If the fertilizer is not the right type, and is not applied at the right time, it can affect blooming.
+Fertilize your Plumeria plants during the spring and summer.

 How to Reduce Chances of Non-Blooming Frangipani

-Plant in-ground trees in a site with full to partial sun, but at least 6 hours of light per day.
+Plant in-ground trees in a site with full to partial sun, but at least six hours of light per day.
 Extreme sites, such as the southern side of the house, should be avoided.

 Potted plants should be in good potting soil with excellent drainage.
 In-ground plants need soil amended with compost and good drainage.
-Water the equivalent of one inch per week.
+Water the equivalent of 1 inch (2.5 cm.) per week.